DonaldET/DemoDev/README.md

 #Getting Started

 There are several useful tools in the _StaticResources_ directory.
-This includes MAVEN archetypes for generating projects; various scripts for maintaining documentation, and instructions on setting up a build environment (**BuildResources.pdf**).
+This includes MAVEN archetypes for generating projects; various scripts for maintaining documentation, and instructions on setting up a build environment in **BuildResources.pdf**.
 ##Sub-Project Coding Exams

-These projects are elaborations on topics discussed during interviews and “take home” exams.
-These projects demonstrate a “professional engineering” approach to simple coding questions asked during the interview.
+These coding exams are elaborations on topics discussed during interviews and “take home” exams.
+The resulting solutions demonstrate a “professional engineering” approach to simple coding questions asked during an interview.
 Solutions include MAVEN builds, JUnit tests, and JavaDoc.

-These also demonstrate coding principles like:
+These solutions also demonstrate coding principles like:
 - Separation of interface and implementation
 - Use of multiple implementations (Strategy and Command Patterns)